 It would be faster if the report program could just read a sorted disc file with a big record containing all the data necessary for the report, and this is Suprlink's function.
 Suprtool can extract the desired fields from the desired records of the sales detail dataset and put them in a disc file.
 Then Suprtool can extract the desired fields from the customer master dataset and write them to a second disc file.
 If Suprtool sorts both files by customer, Suprlink can "link" them together, producing a third file whose composite record consists of the related fields from both files.
 This file is just what we need to feed into the report program.
-For example, a sales report program might read a disc file has been sorted by customer number and date.
+For example, a sales report program might read a disc file whose records consist of sales transactions plus customer information and this file has been sorted by customer number and date.
 If there are several sales for the same customer, the customer information is just repeated in each record.
 The report program reads the records, checks for level breaks, and formats and prints the records.